-In this course, poetic forms, themes and styles are studied to enhance the student's understanding and appreciation of poetry.
+Fall/Spring In this course, poetic forms, themes and styles are studied to enhance the student's understanding and appreciation of poetry.

-Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable IAI GECC: H3903